DonevGeorgi/MyShowsLibraryProject/README.md

 it in a list called watch later.
 Admin on the other hand can manage all movies, series or crew's information by adding, editing or deleting them, giving crews roles or movie genres, adding crews to movies and series and more.

-For the creation of this app was used:
+# For the creation of this app was used:
-C#
+-C#
-.NET6
+-.NET6
-ASP.NET Core MVC
+-ASP.NET Core MVC
-Entity Framework
+-Entity Framework
-SQL
+-SQL
-HTML
+-HTML
-CSS
+-CSS